Seattle Mayor Murray sued for alleged sexual assault of teen in 1980s

 The 46-year-old Kent man filed a lawsuit in King County Superior Court on Thursday claiming Murray “raped and molested him,” as first reported by the Seattle Times.

-“Addicted to drugs at the time, D.H. was willing do whatever Mr. Murray asked for as little as $10-20 dollars,” the lawsuit claimed.
+“Addicted to drugs at the time, D.H. was willing to do whatever Mr. Murray asked for as little as $10-20,” the lawsuit claimed.

 A spokesperson for Murray denied the allegations, calling them “categorically false.”

-Note: Editor's note: The lawsuit contains graphic language.